awesomemotive/easy-digital-downloads/readme.md

 * Added a "price" parameter to the [downloads] short code
 * Improved the CSS on the variable price option forms
 * Add a parameter to the [downloads] short code for showing the complete content
-* Fixed a bug with free downloads
+* Fix: Bwith free downloads
 * Moved the function that triggers the purchase receipt to its own function/hook so that it can be modified more easily
 * Added a few new action hooks
 * Updated Spanish language files